 With respect to the entire Tibetan Plateau, the story is pretty much the same: there has been nothing extraordinary about the recent past.
 For the whole region, however, there was only one prior 50-year period when temperatures were warmer than they were over the most recent 50-year period; and that interval occurred near the end of the Roman Warm Period, some 1850 years ago.

 Another important contribution to the story of the Roman Warm Period in Asia comes from Bao et al. (2004), who collected and analyzed various proxy climate data derived from ice cores, tree rings, river and lake sediments, lake terraces and paleosols, as well as historical documents, which enabled them to determine the climatic state of northwest China during the Western and Eastern Han Dynasties (206 BC-AD 220) relative to that of the past two millennia.
 As they describe it, their analysis revealed "strong evidence for a relatively warm and humid period in northwest China between 2.2 and 1.8 kyr BP," during the same time interval as the Roman Warm Period.
 In fact, they determined that this period experienced higher temperatures than those of today.
-What is more, they report that "the warm-wet climate period during 2.2-1.8 kyr BP also occurred in central and east China, after [which] temperatures decreased rapidly (Zhu, 1973; Hameed and Gong, 1993; Yan et al., 1991, 1993; Shi and Zhang, 1996; Ge et al., 2002)," noting additionally that historical records report "an abrupt climate change from warmer and wetter to cooler and drier conditions occurred around AD 280 (Zhang et al., 1994)."
-Last of all, they state that "three alternate China-wide temperature composites covering the last 2000 years display an obvious warm stage in 0-240 AD (Yang et al., 2002)," and that "according to a 2650-year warm-season temperature reconstruction from a stalagmite from Shihua Cave of Beijing (Tan et al., 2003), the temperatures during 2.1-1.8 ka BP were basically above the average of the entire temperature series."
+What is more, they report that "the warm-wet climate period during 2.2-1.8 kyr BP also occurred in central and east China, after [which] temperatures decreased rapidly (Zhu, 1973; Hameed and Gong, 1993; Yan et al., 1991, 1993; Shi and Zhang, 1996; Ge et al., 2002)," noting additionally that historical records report that "an abrupt climate change from warmer and wetter to cooler and drier conditions occurred around AD 280 (Zhang et al., 1994)."
+In addition, they state that "three alternate China-wide temperature composites covering the last 2000 years display an obvious warm stage in 0-240 AD (Yang et al., 2002)," and that "according to a 2650-year warm-season temperature reconstruction from a stalagmite from Shihua Cave of Beijing (Tan et al., 2003), the temperatures during 2.1-1.8 ka BP were basically above the average of the entire temperature series."

 References